anmarkosyan/nestJs/README.md

 ---

 ## General info
-This is complete Node.js, NestJs, Typescript, TypeORM, Jest bootcamp from **[Udemy](https://www.udemy.com/course/nestjs-the-complete-developers-guide/)**, Here you can find modern and powerful backand applications with Node.js and related modern technologies.
+Build full featured backend APIs incredibly quickly with Nest, TypeORM, and Typescript.
+Includes testing and deployment from **[Udemy](https://www.udemy.com/course/nestjs-the-complete-developers-guide/)**, Here you can find modern and powerful backand applications with Node.js and related modern technologies.
 * Define app **_scratch_** using basics of nestjs and typescript
 * Created **_messages_app_**